-Position of individual Please explain Board- level committee The Governance and Corporate Responsibility Committee consists of 4 Board Directors.
+Position of individual Please explain Board-level committee The Governance and Corporate Responsibility Committee consists of 4 directors.
 One of these members is the Committee chair.
 These members are appointed by the Board of Directors and one member must also serve on the Audit Committee.
-The Governance and Corporate Responsibility Committee takes a leadership role in shaping the governance of the corporation and provides oversight and direction regarding the functioning and operation of the Board of Directors.
-This Committee also provides oversight the Company's sustainability strategy and performance, environmental issues at the Company.
+This Committee provides oversight the Company's sustainability strategy and performance as well as environmental issues at the Company.
 This includes an annual update of our SFI program and certification audits and our climate related risks.
-This is the system that we use to monitor for forest-related infractions and ensure that our company is practicing sustainable forestry and procuring fiber in a responsible manner.
+In 2021 this included a review and agreement on decisions related to our new natural climate solutions business and that business's goal to increase EBITDA to \$100 million USD by 2025, up from \$10 million USD in 2020.
+This will include sales from forest carbon offsets, wind and solar leases, as well as partnerships for carbon capture and storage on our approximately 11 million acres of timberlands.
 Chief Executive Officer (CEO) By the very nature of Weyerhaeuser being a timber and forest products company the CEO bears responsibility for forest-related issues.
 Our full Board, led by the CEO, makes decisions that center around the sustainable management of our forests and the responsible procurement of fiber to make useful wood products for society.
-Our Board is made of 11 board members who sit on four committees.
-The Governance and Corporate Social Responsibility Committee, Audit Committee, Compensation Committee and Executive Committee.
-These committee's advise our senior management team (CEO, CAO, CFO & SVPs) on the future direction of our company.